The Danish Institute for Study Abroad (DIS)

 DIS is focused on integrated learning – field studies and study tours with faculty and staff allow students to connect classroom theory with real-life, hands-on application, whether it’s visiting a maximum security prison in a criminology course, working at a Danish kindergarten in the Child Development program, visiting a parliamentary debate (in English, just for DIS), or collecting algae samples in the North Sea.

-For students interested in meeting and interacting with Danish families and students, DIS offers the Visiting Family Program and the DIS Buddy Network.
+For students interested in meeting and interacting with local families and students, DIS offers the Visiting Family Program and the DIS Buddy Network.
 DIS also coordinates a variety of day trips and excursions.

-All students will attend a pre-departure orientation, in addition to attending an opening ceremony followed by orientation at DIS.
+All students will attend a pre-departure orientation at Marquette, in addition to attending an opening ceremony followed by orientation on-site at DIS.

 DIS offers a wide array of courses that will fulfill requirements in most majors.
-Students will pick a core course from among the 16 different programs offered and are then able to freely select electives that meet student interests and academic needs.
+Students will choose courses from the list of courses offered in the session in which they are enrolled.

 Courses are taught primarily by local faculty who hold positions in academia, civil governance, business administration, and other professions.
-Courses include a blend of lectures, group work and field study visits in or near Copenhagen.
+Courses include a blend of lectures, group work and field study visits in or near Copenhagen and Stockholm.
 Visit the DIS website

 for more detailed information on available coursework.